browserstack/enigma/docs/https-nginx-setup.md

 2. Create a folder in the root folder of enigma-public-central named `certs` which contains ssl certificate and key.
 3. Copy `nginx.conf.sample` file to `nginx.conf`
 3. Configure `nginx.conf` file.
-    - update the hostname in the `nginx.conf.sample` file
+    - update the hostname in the `nginx.conf` file
     ```diff
     server {
       listen 80;